No. 8 Xavier bounces back with 95-82 win over Georgetown

 Xavier, which averages 83.5 points, scored 90 or more points for the sixth time this season.

-Georgetown: The Hoyas' program continues to struggle under legendary former player Patrick Ewing, who is 73-99 since becoming head coach in 2017.
+Georgetown: The Hoyas continues to struggle under legendary former player Ewing, who is 73-99 since becoming head coach in 2017.
 Ewing's contract runs through this season.
 Georgetown’s last regular-season Big East win came on March 2, 2021, at home against Xavier.
+“I take my hat off to these guys, they continue to fight,” Ewing said.
+“They have not given up.
+They have not quit.”

 Xavier: The Musketeers lead the nation in assists per game at 20.6, but had only 13 in the loss at DePaul, its second-lowest total of the season behind nine in a loss to Duke on Nov.
-25. On Saturday, they dished out a season-high 31 assists.
+25. On Saturday, they dished out a season-high 31 assists, the most by a Big East team this season.
+They had three players with seven assists.
+“It just shows how unselfish everybody is,” Freemantle said.
+“There's no agenda.
+It's just, find the first open man and keep playing.”

 UP NEXT